 Clean Your Pool

 Cleaning your pool cannot be emphasized enough.
 Sweeping, scooping, scrubbing, and skimming are all important things to keep in mind to keep your filter happy.
-Ensure you are regularly skimming and scooping the water to prevent filter clogs and ensure that your filter isn’t doing unnecessary work by cleaning the large debris that can easily be scooped up by hand or with a vacuum.
+Ensure you are regularly skimming and scooping the water to prevent filter clogs, and make sure your filter isn’t doing unnecessary work by cleaning the large debris that can easily be scooped up by hand or with a vacuum.
 And just as importantly, you should scrub your pool and keep it nice and clean.
 This way, your filter can focus on cleaning the water properly.

 Maintain Chemical Levels